georgekenison/starter-academic/content/worrell/index.md

 {{< spoiler text="_The Positivity Problem for Recurrent Sequences_">}}

-Proving positivity of sequences that are defined by recurrences is very hard.
+Abstract: Proving positivity of sequences that are defined by recurrences is very hard.
 Even when restricted to the seemingly simple class of sequences defined by linear recurrences with constant coefficients (C-finite sequences), decidability of the positivity problem is only known for